yashupadhyayy1/Tomato-disease-classification/README.md

      ```
      python main.py
      ```
-3. Once the server is running, you can make requests to the API endpoints for predicting potato diseases.
+3. Once the server is running, you can make requests to the API endpoints for predicting Tomato diseases.

 Note: The provided code snippets assume that the necessary model files and dataset are available in the correct paths.